-Cities across the country, from Austin to Eugene, are realizing that Tiny Homes – also known as Micro Housing – are a more affordable and dignified option than Emergency Shelters.
+Cities across the country, from New York to Oregon, are realizing that Tiny Homes, also known as Micro Housing are a more affordable and dignified option than Emergency Shelters.

 Why are Tiny Homes Catching on?

-Tiny Homes are creative and beautiful Each Home can be personalized!- No more cookie-cutter houses!
+Tiny Homes are creative and beautiful Each Home can be personalized!
 Unlike the “People Storage” model of public housing and shelter systems, each house can be built with dignity, beauty, and creativity in mind.
 And each house can be modified to the needs and tastes of each inhabitant.

 – They are Cheap to build!… And a Cheap Long Term Solution too! – OM Build, a group using Tiny Homes to provide housing for homeless folks in Madison, Wisconsin, came up with a smart design – houses built on trailers for $5000 each – OM Village